trumanyardley/naturedex-legal/README.md

 **Please note:** Photos taken on your iPhone may contain embedded location metadata (EXIF data).
 This metadata is not stripped before your photo is sent to PlantNet.
 Please review [PlantNet's Privacy Policy](https://plantnet.org/en/privacy-policy/) for details on how they handle submitted images and any associated metadata.

 ### b) Location Data
-If you choose to save an identification to your NatureDex, the App may record the GPS location of your sighting.
+If you choose to save an identification to your Leafnote, the App may record the GPS location of your sighting.
 This location data is stored **only on your device** and is never transmitted to us.

 The App requests access to your location **only while the App is in use**.
 You can deny or revoke location access at any time in your iPhone's Settings — the core identification features will still work without it.